silverswords/pulse/README.md

 - Concurrent processing: Both topic and Subscription use concurrent processing.
 Pay attention to whether the middleware has critical resources

 - Reliability: ack is implemented independently to ensure that the message is delivered at least once.
+    In future: support QoS 0,1,2 three level.

+- Asynchronous: Message send asynchronously and could be **buffered** and **delay** send.

+- Batch Handle: Scheduler could buffer message and batch handle them if underlying MQ supports.

+### **To-DO**
+You could find real-time taskboard on https://github.com/silverswords/pulse/projects
+- [ ] Refactor the interface, make it clear and more easier to realize.
+- [ ] pub/sub system but not a sdk
+- [ ] protobuf support for event
+- [ ] Metrics support for Prometheus by zap logger?
+- [ ] Integration for cadence workflow

 # Architecture
   - ![](https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2Fcomputer%2FWOjfpzAWwh.png?alt=media&token=376cb2ea-ab64-4887-9366-c1e23891cdcd)